wazo-platform/wazo-platform.org/content/blog/hackhaton-2022-building-a-pong.md

 fqdn: hackapong.wazo.io
 ```

-The tasks file is as easy as this
+The tasks file is as simple as this
 ```yaml
 cat tasks/main.yml
 ---